Ready or not, here they come!

 Going into labor unexpectedly and having a baby at 32 weeks can be a stressful start to life with your new little one.

-But it’s good to know that the care of preterm babies is improving all the time, and the help your baby receives will give them the best start to life.
+But it’s good to know that the care of preterm babies is improving all the time, and the help your baby receives will give them the best start in life.

-The conditions of babies born at 32 weeks can vary massively, and your experience will probably be different to others in the same situation.
+The conditions of babies born at 32 weeks can vary massively, and your experience will probably be different from others in the same situation.

-So how do you know what to expect with a 32 weeks preemie?
+So how do you know what to expect with a 32-week preemie?

 Here’s a guide just for you.

 - What does a baby at 32 weeks look like?

 - What happens if a baby is born at 32 weeks?

 - What happens when twins are born at 32 weeks?